A high-significance detection of primordial tidal torque imprints: Methods

-\subsubsection{Lagrangian space remapping}
+\subsection{Lagrangian space remapping}

-Lagrangian space remapping enables us to trace halos identified at $z=0$ back to their initial Lagrangian positions \cite{2024PhRvD.110b3512L}.
-In the constrained simulation, the trajectories of $N$-body particles define a displacement field ${\bs \Psi}({\bs q})\equiv {\bs x}-{\bs q}$, which is uniformly sampled at the particles' Lagrangian positions ${\bs q}$ and points to their Eulerian positions ${\bs x}$ at $z=0$.
-To remap halos back to the initial conditions, an inverse displacement field ${\bs \Phi}({\bs x}) \equiv {\bs q}-{\bs x}$ is constructed.
-Because this inverse field is not uniformly sampled by $N$-body particles in Eulerian space, it is estimated by averaging the displacement vectors of all particles that eventually occupy each grid cell.
-For each halo at Eulerian position ${\bs x}$, the inverse displacement vector ${\bs \Phi}({\bs x})$ is interpolated onto the grid using the triangular-shaped cloud (TSC) scheme \cite{1981csup.book.....H}, yielding an estimate of its Lagrangian position as ${\bs q}({\bs x}) = {\bs x} + {\bs \Phi}({\bs x})$.
-The remapping accuracy depends on halo mass, with lower-mass halos exhibiting larger deviations.
+Lagrangian space remapping used the inverse displacement field from the constrained simulation to associate observed structures with estimated positions in the initial Lagrangian space \cite{2024PhRvD.110b3512L}.
+In the constrained simulation, the trajectories of $N$-body particles define a displacement field ${\bs \Psi}({\bs q})\equiv {\bs x}-{\bs q}$, which was uniformly sampled at the Lagrangian positions of the particles ${\bs q}$ and mapped them to their Eulerian positions ${\bs x}$.
+To remap structures back to the initial conditions, we constructed an inverse displacement field ${\bs \Phi}({\bs x}) \equiv {\bs q}-{\bs x}$.
+Because this inverse field was not uniformly sampled by $N$-body particles in Eulerian space, it was estimated on the grid by averaging the displacement vectors of all particles that eventually occupy each grid cell.
+For an object with Eulerian centroid ${\bs x}$, the inverse displacement field ${\bs \Phi}$ defined on the grid was interpolated to ${\bs x}$ using the triangular-shaped cloud scheme \cite{1981csup.book.....H}.
+Its estimated Lagrangian position was then given by ${\bs q}({\bs x}) = {\bs x} + {\bs \Phi}({\bs x})$.